nusrobomaster/Dart-FYP/docs/Z Dart Robot - Electrical & Software.md

 1. Verifying core subsystem interfaces early, reducing integration uncertainty and confirming module interoperability before full-system development.
 2. Restricting the prototype to essential functions, preventing premature expenditure on modules that may later face integration issues.
-3. It isolates the key components that must operate reliably at speed and allows early tuning of those elements, while providing data such as the required band force and corresponding band length needed to hit the target.
+3. Isolating the key components that must operate reliably easily and allows early tuning of those elements, while providing data such as the required band force and corresponding band length needed to hit the target.
 4. Allowing electrical–mechanical interface work to proceed using interim or simplified actuation while the final motor selection is pending.

 ---